 And guess what, it doesn’t matter to your Great Aunt Hortence that they have textable heart emojis now.
 Unless she gets a thank you note in the mail from you, she has no way of knowing whether or not you received your gift, how much you appreciated it, or which commemorative stamp you chose at the post office for the one time you had to actually drop something in the mail in like three years.

 Point is, you have to write thank you notes.
 The generations that came before you simply expect it.
 Lucky for you, any time is a good time to sharpen your writing tools.
 Think of every thank you note as an opportunity to keep your compositional skills handy.
-Granted, most thank you notes are nothing to write home about (sorry), but that doesn’t mean you have to be limited by the medium.
-Use this intimate, handwritten note to tell your Great Aunt Hortence how much she means to you, how thoughtful her gift was and how it represents something greater and more profound in the relationship that you two have shared across generations.
+Use this intimate, handwritten note to tell your Great Aunt Hortence how much she means to you, how thoughtful her gift was, and how it represents something greater and more profound in the relationship that you two have shared across generations.
 Or just slap together some empty boilerplate sentiment about your gratitude and make sure the grammar, diction, spelling, and punctuation are perfect.

 I can’t tell you how to feel about Aunt Hortence.
 But your thank you notes may represent the most writing you’ll do between Christmas and New Year’s Eve.
 Use it as a way to keep your pen moving.
 It’ll be a lot less rusty when you dive into the first essay of the upcoming semester.